 I created a YouTube video that explains everything, check it out below:

 Can you read what he was writing?
 I actually noticed it because we started journaling together.
-How teachers at school just deal with writing like this and never give parents feedback on a child’s weaknesses are beyond me.
-Clearly he needed some handwriting practice, or let’s be honest, a handwriting intervention.
+Clearly, he needed some handwriting practice, or let’s be honest, a handwriting intervention.

 I began to stress out about his bad handwriting.

 I did some research online (my favorite past time!) searching for how to improve bad handwriting.
 I had seen a lot about Handwriting Without Tears online and I am so glad that I found it.
 I had to determine which handwriting book would be most appropriate for a child his age.
 He couldn’t work with something too easy, he needed something that would remediate his bad handwriting and that would give him enough practice to improve his handwriting.
 After looking through some books, I purchased a copy of the Letters And Numbers For Me book.
 Learning Without Tears has reformulated their books, so if purchasing in and after 2018 the equivalent to this book is the Kick Start Kindergarten book.
 This is my FAVORITE book.
 It had the right combination of alphabet letter practice and then moved into writing words.
 I didn’t use the teacher’s manual and chose to just apply the concepts from the handwriting book.
 I also purchased their lined paper so that I could incorporate handwriting practice into our other activities.
 We worked on handwriting for 15-20 minutes each day.

 Do you want to see what one week of doing handwriting practice using the Handwriting Without Tears workbook did to my son’s writing?

 Can you believe it?
 I was in absolute shock.
 He said that the reason he began to write messy at school was because he felt they were often rushing through lessons and he needed to write quickly.
 To keep up, his handwriting suffered.
 It was obvious he just needed more practice to help him write quickly, but still neatly.